austinhuang0131/Intruder-Killer/README.md

 **Intruder Killer's features have been ported to Metagon, owned by The_Pathogen.
-To add Metagon, [https://discordapp.com/oauth2/authorize?&client_id=197753004437274625&scope=bot](click here).** Autoban system is still WIP, but it'll be released in 1 week.
+To add Metagon, [click here](https://discordapp.com/oauth2/authorize?&client_id=197753004437274625&scope=bot).** Autoban system is still WIP, but it'll be released in 1 week.
 ## Respective Commands
 `+report`: Reports a raid.